 Some people find themselves returning to the workforce after they begin receiving their LAPP pension.
-If you are one of them, it is important to know that if you plan to work for a LAPP employer, you must experience a break in service between leaving your former job and starting your new one.
+If you're one of them, it's important to know that if you plan to work for a LAPP employer, you must experience a break in service between leaving your former job and starting your new one.

 There is nothing to prevent you from getting paid for a job while you also receive pension payments.
 The amount of pension you receive will not change.